Consensys/zsl-q/README.md

 The trade should now be settled.
 Now check balances and unshield funds.

-On node 2, unshield the USD received.
+On Bob's node, unshield the USD received.

     ztoken_usd.balance()
     tracker.balance(ztoken_usd)